fedoranimus/todoist-api/source/includes/rest/v8/_tasks.md

 project_id *Integer* | Tasks's project id
-content *String* | Task content completed *Boolean* | Flag to mark completed tasks label_ids *List of Integers* | Array of label ids, associated with a task order *Integer* | Position in the project (read-only) indent *Integer* | Task indentation level from 1 to 5 (read-only) priority *Integer* | Task priority from 1 (normal, default value) to 4 (urgent)
+content *String* | Task content completed *Boolean* | Flag to mark completed tasks label_ids *Array of Integers* | Array of label ids, associated with a task order *Integer* | Position in the project (read-only) indent *Integer* | Task indentation level from 1 to 5 (read-only) priority *Integer* | Task priority from 1 (normal, default value) to 4 (urgent)